Frequently Asked Questions

 Which insurance is Blue Ridge Behavioral Health in-network with?

-Please call your insurance company/check their website to determine if your provider is listed as an in-network provider with your specific insurance plan.
+Please call your insurance company prior to your first appointment to determine if Blue Ridge Behavioral Health Associates is listed as an in-network provider with your specific insurance plan.

 Can I be a patient if I do not have insurance, or if Blue Ridge Behavioral Health does not take my insurance?